What is Auryxia?

 This medicine is not approved for use by anyone younger than 18 years old.

-Ferric citrate contains iron, which is absorbed and stored by your body while you are taking this medicine.
+Auryxia contains iron, which is absorbed and stored by your body while you are taking Auryxia.
 To make sure your body is not storing too much iron, you will need frequent blood tests to check your iron levels.

 Keep the bottle tightly closed and out of the reach of children.
 Accidental iron overdose is a leading cause of death in children younger than 6 years old.